autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 Create `.pkl` files for training, evaluation, and testing.

+The dataset was formatted according to T4Dataset specifications, with 'sample_dataset' designated as one of its versions.

 ```bash
 python tools/create_data.py T4Dataset --root-path data/sample_dataset/ --out-dir data/sample_dataset/ --extra-tag T4Dataset --version sample_dataset --annotation-hz 2
 ```